gkkhut/Breadth-First-Search-on-given-Obstacle-Space/Readme.txt

 6) Output is also included in Output folder - OutputPlot & (Nodes and Nodesinfo)

 Contact:
-For more details contact (gkkhut@terpmail.umd.edu).
+For more details contact Gunjan Khut(gkkhut@terpmail.umd.edu).

-Gunjan Khut
-UID: 115813083